Health & Wellbeing

-The body shuts down as it tries to defend itself from danger.
+The body ‘shuts down’ as it tries to defend itself from danger.
 But this all happens in the person's mind.
 Once they remember the traumatic experiences, they become paralyzed from the shock.

-It can take months, even years, for a person to recover from PTSD.
+PTSD can manifest within months, or sometimes even years later, hence why it can be difficult for an individual to ascertain whether they have it or not.
+Plus, it can take months, even years, for a person to recover from PTSD.
 Even with the support of mental health professionals.

 Distressing events like these activate parts of the brain that deal with 'immediate action’.
 This can mean that the person feels like they're going through traumatic experiences again.